mojaloop/ml-testing-toolkit/documents/User-Guide-Mojaloop-Testing-Toolkit.md

 #### 5.9 Download Testcase Definition

-You could download a report with all the definitions of testcases like description of each request in a test case and expected results.
-Currently only HTML format is supported and by clicking on _Download Definition_ at the right side of begining of the test cases.
+You can download a report with all the definitions of testcases (like descriptions for all the requests in a test case, expected results ...etc) Currently only HTML format is supported and by clicking on _Download Definition_ at the right side of begining of the test cases.

 ![Download Testcase Definition](/assets/images/testcase-definition-download.png)